souravwalke/System-Design-HLD/Database/Relational-Databases.md

 **What are relational databases ?**

-''A relational database is like your strict grandfather:''
+'''A relational database is like your strict grandfather:'''